Assessing for Giftedness

 To assess the intellectual and academic aspects of giftedness, individually administered cognitive and academic tests are completed with your child.
 The cognitive tests used at this clinic are the WPPSI-4, WISC-5, or WAIS-4.
 The achievement test used is WIAT-4.

-As part of their application requirements, the Gifted and Talented Education Program (GATE) requires assessment of both intellectual and academic development.
+As part of their application requirements, GATE (Gifted and Talented Education Program) requires assessment of both intellectual and academic development.
 Westmount Charter School requires only a cognitive assessment.

-It is possible for children to have a dual exceptionality and be both intellectually gifted and have a neurodevelopmental disorder such as a learning disability (e.g., dyslexia).
-If you or your child’s teacher notices a disconnect between your child’s intelligence and their achievement, a comprehensive psychoeducational assessment is strongly recommended.
+🪧 It is possible for children to have a dual exceptionality and be both intellectually gifted and have a neurodevelopmental disorder such as a learning disability or ADHD.
+A comprehensive psychoeducational assessment is strongly recommended if you have any concerns about your child’s learning or focus in addition to your query around giftedness.